-productivity of any propriyerous catalogic agricultural land, pacca on a conclusivation of the following.
-Relevant criteria Opinion and reasons Recommendations (i) any impacts on the land through surface area disturbance and subsidence The Gateway Panel finds that 378 ha of verified BSAL land will be impacted: the majority of this area is agricultural land that will be buried under the Southern Tailings Storage Facility extension (STSFx).
+Relevant criteria Opinion and reasons Recommendations (i) any impacts on the land through surface area disturbance and subsidence The Gateway Panel finds that 411 ha of verified BSAL land will be impacted: much of this area is agricultural land that will be buried under the STSFx.
 In this area, an Agricultural Impact Risk Ranking consequence value of 1 (Severe and/or permanent damage - Irreversible impacts) and probability of A (Almost certain) is appropriate. a smaller area of BSAL land currently used for forestry is located to the northeast of the mine and may be impacted by subsidence.
 There will be no direct ground disturbance in this area, and the impacts to existing forestry practices are expected to be negligible; an Agricultural Impact Risk Ranking consequence value of 4 (Minor damage and/or short-term impact to agricultural resources or industries - Can be managed as part of routine operations) and probability of B (Likely) is appropriate.
 The Gateway Panel recommends that the EIS: gives consideration to the long-term monitoring and maintenance of the STSFx with respect to the potential for settling/subsidence to influence water flows, potentially causing water to concentrate in defined flow paths and reducing the overall stability of the landform; establishes a baseline to allow any subsidence in the northeastern area over the life of the Project to be determined; and considers opportunities for additional avoidance and reductions in impacts to BSAL. (ii) any impacts on soil fertility, effective rooting depth or soil drainage The Gateway Panel finds that construction of the STSFx will result in burial of the existing agricultural land surface.
 A new land surface consisting of tailings material will have altered soil fertility and soil drainage.
 Effective rooting depth cannot be estimated on the basis of existing information.
-It is anticipated that land in the tailings storage area (STSFx tailings area and The Gateway Panel recommends that the EIS includes a management plan to ensure that the land proposed to be temporarily disturbed by the Application is rehabilitated to the highest practically achievable Land and Soil Capability (LSC) class appropriate for agriculture at the end of the Project.
+It is anticipated that land in the tailings storage area (STSFx tailings area and tailings embankment) will be permanently removed from agricultural land use.
+The Gateway Panel recommends that the EIS includes a management plan to ensure that the land proposed to be temporarily disturbed by the Application is rehabilitated to the highest practically achievable Land and Soil Capability (LSC) class appropriate for agriculture at the end of the Project.